-The story of the Claddagh Ring is a story we tell everyday at Tipperary but it begins 500 years ago on the west coast of Ireland in a tiny fishing village outside the ancient city walls of Galway, a village known as Claddagh.
+The story of the Claddagh Ring is a story we tell every day at Tipperary but it begins 500 years ago on the west coast of Ireland in a tiny fishing village outside the ancient city walls of Galway, a village known as Claddagh.

 Each morning the men would set sail into Galway Bay in their tiny curraghs with hopes of a great catch.
 In the bay the wind could be strong and the seas high but there were other dangers too.
 As was oh so common at that time, pirates stalked the bay.
 One fateful day a family of fisherman was at sea.
 Sadly the men were captured by pirates and promptly sold into slavery.
-Richard the youngest of the lot was soon to be married, but alas he was forced to leave the Claddagh and his beloved behind.
+Richard was the youngest of the lot and was soon to be married, but alas he was forced to leave the Claddagh and his beloved behind.

-Richard was sold to a goldsmith on the north coast of Africa were he was forced to tend the fires.
-The goldsmith eventually took a liking to Richard and began to teach him the trade of goldsmithing.
+Richard was sold to a goldsmith on the north coast of Africa where he was forced to tend the fires.
+The goldsmith eventually took a liking to him and began teaching him the trade of goldsmithing.
 A smart Irish lad and a quick study, Richard learned his trade quite well.
 A day never passed that Richard did not yearn to be home in The Claddagh with the lass he left behind.
 The thoughts of love and home inspired Richard.
 Each day he hoarded a spec of gold from his master.
 When enough gold had been stored he made a ring, a beautiful ring, a ring with true meaning.
-In his ring he combined three symbols - at the center a heart signifying his love, the heart was embraced by hands signifying his friendship and the two topped by a crown to mark his loyalty to his love.
+In his ring he combined three symbols - at the center a heart signifying his love, the heart was embraced by hands signifying his friendship and the two topped by a crown to mark loyalty to his love.

 The years slowly passed and eventually Richard either escaped captivity or was mercifully released, no one really knows for sure.
 What we do know is that he made his way across the oceans, across the continents, and finally across Galway Bay to the Claddagh.
 To Richard’s great joy when he arrived home he found that the girl he loved had never married.
 With tears of joy in his eyes and trembling hand he presented to her the ring he had crafted half a world away and the two lived happily ever after.

-But our story does not end there, it can not end there, because not only is it a lovely story, but it is the birth of one of Ireland most endearing traditions.
+But our story does not end there, it cannot end there, because not only is it a lovely story, but it is the birth of one of Ireland most endearing traditions.
 The tradition of the Claddagh is now known in every corner of the earth.
 It is a story and a tradition with such meaning that it captivates all of us 500 years later.
 Today the Claddagh Ring is worn as a symbol of Love, Loyalty and Friendship, just as Richard intended.
 It also signifies a kinship to the history and traditions of Ireland.

 A genuine Irish Claddagh is one that is crafted by artisans in Ireland, has been assayed in Dublin Castle and hallmarked by the Irish Assay Office at the castle.
 The Irish Hallmark is your symbol of quality and is an Irish tradition as old as the Claddagh itself.